Emory-HITI/Mammo/keynote-iwbi-2026/02_present_screening.md

 # Section 2 — The Deep-Learning Turn & the Prospective Evidence
 ### ~8 minutes · spine stage: **LESION** (modern) · the present-day state of screening AI

 **Purpose:** Show how modern AI differs from CAD.
-The defining feature of this era is that screening AI earned **level-1 randomized evidence** before scaling.
-This responds to Section 1's cautionary tale, and to the view that AI is a repeat of CAD.
+The defining feature of this era is that AI is being forced to generate evidence before scaling, and we have some of that.

 ---

-## OPENING BEAT (picks up from §1's Kohli & Jha)

-*Section 1 closed on the field's own review: skeptics cite CAD as evidence that AI will not deliver.
-Open Section 2 by addressing that point.*

-> *"Here is the fair challenge.
-When someone says AI is CAD with better marketing, they have a point; CAD earns that skepticism.
-The burden is on us.
-The question is not whether the AUC is higher, since CAD had reasonable numbers too.
-The question CAD never answered before it scaled to 92% of American mammograms is whether AI holds up, prospectively, in a real screening program.
-We now have evidence on that question."*

-> **The frame for the whole section:** CAD was paid first and not prospectively proven.
-Modern screening AI was proven first.
+The years is 2020, you're a radiologist and you've spent the last 4 years hearing about AI.
+Maybe you're impressed, maybe you're worried about job replacement.
 ---
+The problem is the radiologists are still feeling the burn from CAD, some are using CAD and AI in tandem, even adding to the confusion.

+So what does mammography AI look like and what is the evidence

 ## Acts 1–3 — the path to validation (run as a brief ~2.5-min sequence, one slide each)